Shibli strongly reacts to Sindh info minister’s statement

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Federal Minister for Information and Broadcasting Senator Shibli Faraz said shame on those who got their hands dirty on the wealth of the poor, who fled leaving the wealth, looted from the people, in boats.
+ISLAMABAD: Federal Minister for Information and Broadcasting Senator Shibli Faraz has said shame on those who got their hands dirty on the wealth of the poor, who fled leaving the wealth looted from the people in boats.